ken85rose/Chisel/README.md

 - Never use images for UI

 ## To-Do:
+- Change gulp tasks to new gulp boilerplate
+- Change JS files to CommonJS modules
 - find a way of transitioning hamburger icon hover colors without affecting animation
 - allow modular import of sass files
 	+ place media queries in seperate file?